LucasDelfino92/morrowindsharp/mendedmw.md

 The Morrowind we will be modding is the Game of the Year Edition [**available for purchase at gog.com**](https://www.gog.com/game/the_elder_scrolls_iii_morrowind_goty_edition?gclid=EAIaIQobChMIoaWD-6LP6AIVCxCRCh2a5gPiEAAYASAAEgIUSvD_BwE).
 It includes the two main expansions, Tribunal and Bloodmoon, and all official Bethesda add-ons.

-Install Morrowind to a root directory (e.g. C:\Games\Morrowind\).
+Install Morrowind and all modding tools outside all default Windows folders (Program Files, Program Files (x86), Desktop, and Documents for example).
 This will save you headaches later on.
+I suggest having two folders:

+- C:\Games\Morrowind, where Morrowind will be installed.
+This will be referred to from now on as your **Morrowind root folder**.
+- C:\Games\Morrowind Mods, where Morrowind tools will be installed and where you will keep your mods' archives.

-Your **Data Files** folder contains your game’s data.
-If you followed my advice earlier, it should be found in C:\Games\Morrowind\Data Files\.
+Your **Morrowind\Data Files** folder contains your game’s data.
+If you followed my advice, it will be found in C:\Games\Morrowind\Data Files\.

-One thing many Morrowind players who obtained their game through online stores such as GOG or Steam is that the game originally shipped with a map containing most of the major locations. [**You can download a JPG copy of the map from here.**](https://www.mediafire.com/view/fspx84p8ngg3eur/Morrowind_Game_of_the_Year_Map.jpg/file) If anyone has a higher resolution copy of the map, please send me a link so I can host it here.

-## MODDING BASICS

-A crash course to Morrowind and Bethesda modding in general is:

-- Don't uninstall mods mid-playthrough, and if you do, keep a pre-uninstallation savefile as a backup in case things go wrong.
-- Read the description of every mod you install.
-Descriptions usually list requirements, compatibility issues, and known issues in the mod.
-This not only prevents future issues (or assures you they are "normal"), but it also helps you decide beforehand whether a mod is worth the trouble.
-- File structure matters when installing a mod.
-The file structure is how files are organized for the game to read these files and use them.
-Incorrect file structure accounts for a good deal of mods that don’t work properly.
-For instance, .esm and .esp files always need to be inside Morrowind\Data Files\, or else the game simply won't register them.
-When a mod listed here has packaging issues, I will tell you how to fix them.
-- Some mods come with BSA files.
-These contain data files for the mod.
-The most popular mod which includes BSA files is the Tamriel Rebuilt project.
-Said BSA files need to be registered in your Morrowind.ini file for the game to properly load the assets; failing to due so results in a well known problem of [**yellow exclamation triangles**](https://external-preview.redd.it/dl-I4l_Pzm5autet-87p1hnU1btUavtiu1mtwGzWBko.png?width=960&crop=smart&auto=webp&s=3d180a6476cad80c332c12be08252511a0044c5c).
-Just like before, I will tell you when to register a mod's BSA files just so you don't forget to do it yourself.

 Your Morrowind root folder contains the game’s executable (Morrowind.exe), the game’s launcher (Morrowind Launcher.exe) and the game’s .ini file (Morrowind.ini).
 Certain mods require you to modify values from the .ini, but those are in the minority.

-When installing mods manually, by extracting the contents of a mod and dropping them inside your Data Files folder, there is a chance you will be overwriting one mod's files with another mod's.
-This is where mod managers come in: they make modding easy by providing you with lots of tools to aid you in modding your game.
+One thing many Morrowind players who obtained their game through online stores such as GOG or Steam is that the game originally shipped with a map containing most of the major locations. [**You can download a JPG copy of the map from here.**](https://www.mediafire.com/view/fspx84p8ngg3eur/Morrowind_Game_of_the_Year_Map.jpg/file) If anyone has a higher resolution copy of the map, please send me a link so I can host it here.

 ## MOD ORGANIZER 2